amoghub/Report./README.md

 ### <ins> Search </ins>

+If the user wants to find out news articles about their favorite topic then the Search tab is the perfect place.
+Search uses the GNewsAPI to get keyworded responses that filter to the user's word inputted in the search bar.
+The result is the user being able to see news articles that they searched for, all with a seamless click.

+NEW:
-RESTful API to fetch JSON formatted data to be parsed and read into variables which will be shown into t Users can also close their app and be brought back to the same tab which they were on from their last use.
+Users can close their app and be brought back to the same tab which they were on from their last use.